nickmura/rwc-exercises-lessons/lesson_04-sigzk-rnd/index.md

 ## exercise-18
 > What's the difference between interactive and non-interactive proofs?

+## exercise-19
+> What is the merit of the Schnorr signature?